growthbook/gb-find-code-refs/docs/CONFIGURATION.md

 All dotfiles and patterns in `.gitignore` and `.ignore` will be excluded by default.

-To ignore additional files and directories, provide a `.ldignore` file in the root directory of your Git repository.
-All patterns specified in `.ldignore` file will be excluded by the scanner.
+To ignore additional files and directories, provide a `.gbignore` file in the root directory of your Git repository.
+All patterns specified in `.gbignore` file will be excluded by the scanner.
 Patterns must follow the `.gitignore` format as specified here: https://git-scm.com/docs/gitignore#_pattern_format